TheSighing/chimera/README.md

 May go to lower level controls on zeromq connection for more extensibility and incorporate socket.io for updates from a user interface on the client side.

-Need to make a node js program that runs both servers as child process' and actas as the entry point for bower/npm to make this a stand alone app.
+Need to make a node js program that runs both servers as child process' and acts as the entry point for bower/npm to make this a stand alone API that can be added to any project needing it (npm).

 #Install
 1. `git clone <repo>`